snkzt/go-wiki/README.md

 # go-wiki
 ### WHAT
-- Implement web application to getting used to code with golang.
+- Implement web application to getting used to code with Go.
 - Following [this](https://go.dev/doc/articles/wiki/) official doc.

 ### HOW